cefn/lauf/docs/index.md

 This minor change in coding style, combined with careful use of Typescript language structures, is enough to make logic explicit, predictable, inspectable, testable and replayable, just like a Redux application.

-However, to achieve this, a reducer framework uses an action type, a structured payload definition, probably an Action creator, possibly a thunk creator, with the result sent via a dispatcher to (hopefully) line up with corresponding behaviour in a reducer and probably some middleware.
+To achieve this, reducer-based frameworks will use an action type, a structured payload definition, probably an Action creator, possibly a thunk creator, with the result sent via a dispatcher to (hopefully) line up with corresponding behaviour in a reducer and probably some middleware.

 Lauf aims to avoid all this.